eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-vscode.md

 ![Docker Registry](./images/remotevs/connectionSettings.png)

-2. Locate and click 'Open Container Registry Manager':
+2. Locate and click `Open Container Registry Manager`:

 ![Open Registry Manager](./images/remotevs/registryManager.png)

-3. In the image registry screen, click `+ Add New`
+3. In the image registry screen, click `+ Add New`:

 ![Adding registry](./images/remotevs/ImageRegistries.png)

 4. Complete the docker connection details.
-For example. if you are using Docker hub, enter `docker.io` and press `Enter`.
+For example. if you are using Docker hub, enter `docker.io` and press `Enter`:

 ![New Registry](./images/remotevs/newReg1.png)